-In recent years, educators and administrators in countries like China, Japan, South Korea, and Singapore are recognizing the value in strengthening their own higher education institutions by introducing liberal arts programmes as one of the education pathways available to students.
-While this stands in contrast to declining enrolment in liberal arts in Canada and the U.S., it suggests that rapidly developing Asian countries are seeing the social and economic benefits of liberal arts education as their economies move up the value chain in the global economy.
-This talk discusses the ‘practical’ value of a liberal arts education for Asia, and cites the example of Yale-NUS in the context of Singapore.
+In recent years, educators and administrators in countries like China, Japan, South Korea, and Singapore are recognising the value in strengthening their own higher education institutions by introducing liberal arts programmes as one of the education pathways available to students. it suggests that rapidly developing Asian countries are seeing the social and economic benefits of liberal arts education as their economies move up the value chain in the global economy.